 Students whose cumulative GPA falls below the required minimum must increase their cumulative GPA to the required minimum within two semesters.
-During the two-semester grace period, the student is required to earn the minimum GPA for his or her level.
+During the two-semester grace period, the student is required to show steady progress toward increasing the cumulative GPA.
 Further, during the two-semester grace period, the student's record will be stamped "Academic Probation."